 1) Press Windows Key + R.

-This will start the command prompt.
-Follow the instructions below depending on what you want to do.
+This will start the Command Prompt as an Administrator (Elevated Command Prompt in newer editions of Windows.)
+Follow the instructions below depending on what you want to do:

 Shutdown Local Machine (Your Computer)

 Type "shutdown -s" without the quotes in the Command Prompt and press Enter.
 Shutdown is the command being executed and the switch -s tells the computer to shutdown.

 Type "shutdown -r" in the Command Prompt and press Enter.
 In this case, the command switch -r is telling the computer to restart after shutdown.

 Type "shutdown -l" in the Command Prompt and press Enter.
 The -l command switch tells the computer to log off.